 The Nicotine Science and Policy site is a great source for science links and news stories (be sure to sign up for their email news digest).
 Dr. Konstantinos Farsalinos’s site contains his research, along with comments on other studies.
 ECITA maintains a list of research links, as does CASAA.
-The groundbreaking 2015 review by Public Health England is a must-read for all serious vapers.
-Chris Price’s site has lots of news and commentary, including a link to Bill Godshall’s weekly collection of news and policy stories.
-Vapers.Org.UK has an excellent news section, and they offer have a daily digest available via email.
+The updated 2018 Public Health England report is a must-read for all serious vapers.
+Vapers.org.UK has an excellent news section, and they offer have a daily digest available via email.

 So post links to positive news and science stories on Facebook with some basic comments that will educate your friends who don’t vape.
 Talk to them.
-Get your non-vaping family and friends to see how important it is to offer smokers a safer alternative.
+Get your non-vaping family and friends to see how important it is to offer smokers safer alternatives.
 I think this is the most important vaping advocacy of all.
 When you improve your own life with vaping, you’re also improving their lives.
 If they appreciate that, you’ll have them telling others about it too.
 We aren’t going to get anywhere just talking to each other!

-3. Send a letter to the editor to your local newspaper.
+3. Write a letter to the editor for your local newspaper

 Write a polite response to an anti-vaping article, or proactively tell your story and tie it to an event in the news.
 Be polite, be persuasive, and be positive.
 You should stay under 150 words — so focus on the topic you choose and stick to it.
 Remember: we need non-vapers on our side, so find things to say that anyone can relate to.

-Find out which candidates support your right to vape and support them.
-Find out which don’t, and let them know it’s important to you, to local businesses, to nine million American vapers (or however many there are in the country you live in), and potentially to forty million smokers who haven’t had the chance to try vaping yet.
+Find out which candidates support your right to vape and get behind them.
+Find out which don’t, and let them know why it’s so important to you, to local businesses, to 10 million American vapers (or however many there are in the country you live in), and to more than 35 million smokers who haven’t had the chance to try vaping yet.
 Remember that politicians are used to passing laws restricting smoking.
 They need to understand that vaping is not smoking, and also that vapers are going to be involved and keeping score.
 If they know you care, they know you’re watching them.
 Be a squeaky wheel!

 5. Recruit smokers!

 Ask vape shop owners what organizations they support and what their plan is after the deeming regs go into effect.
 If they aren’t knowledgeable or involved, help them learn and get active.
 If they are, thank them and send more business their way.
-Vape shops and e-liquid manufacturers, at this point, should already be supporting their state associations and the SFATA national organization.
+Vape shops and e-liquid manufacturers, at this point, should already be supporting their state associations and a national organization like SFATA or the VTA.
 Also, CASAA has nice shop displays with handouts.
 There’s no better place for vapers to get interested and involved than in the shops they support.
 And there’s no better way for shop owners to help themselves maintain a customer base for long-term success.

 Do it right now!
 After all, it’s free, and you’ll be part of the largest low-risk nicotine advocacy group in the world, with over 200,000 committed members.
 CASAA will send you information when legislation arises that threatens vaping in your state or city, and also calls to action on national issues.
 They need our financial support too, so consider that the next time you have vaping cash to burn.
 CASAA exists to support consumer rights.
 They’re our advocates.

 10. Be proud!

 By quitting smoking, you’ve done something important and positive for yourself.
-But by fighting for vaping, you’re doing something to help all of those smokers that haven’t tried to quit.
+But by fighting for vaping, you’re doing something to help all of those smokers that haven’t yet given vaping a chance.
 You’re standing up for their chance to help themselves.
 You’re advocating for something that saves lives.
 Thanks!